epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmRoleStatus defines the observed state of KeycloakRealmRole
+KeycloakRealmRoleStatus defines the observed state of KeycloakRealmRole.

 <table>
     <thead>